I’ve had something on my mind both as a blogger and someone who works at a creative agency and is engulfed in this schtuff all the time.

 I think social media is definitely leaning more in the direction of promoting current, in-the-moment content, which is why Snapchat and Periscope are exploding.
 People are more interested in following people, not perfectly curated images, but lives they are interested in seeing, and being a part of.
 (Again, not talking about brands using Instragram as a mobile portfolio) We are nosey creatures by nature, and because we are a generation of instant gratification, we enjoy knowing what someone is doing RIGHT NOW.
 We enjoy feeling like we really know someone.
 And in the end, that’s why someone is going to follow you, or buy from you, or trust what you say.
 Because they feel like they are connected to you somehow.
 If you have to think for a second whether or not the picture you’re about to post is going to get enough likes, match your other pictures, or get the approval of some unknown Instagram rule-book, maybe you’re over-thinking it.

 So, what will you see when you visit my Instagram account?
 Definitely not consistency.
 You’ll see my favorite and most special moments I couldn’t wait to share with friends and family near and far.
 Funny pictures of my dog that I knew my friends would enjoy laughing at.
 Sweet photos of my baby girl that I can’t help but brag on.
 Workouts I’m proud of and want to use to help encourage others.
 Random, delicious meals I want to remember to make again.
 Pictures I’ve shared on FB that I want my friends on Instagram to see as well.
 And the occasional sponsored post I am unashamedly sharing because diapers aren’t cheap, ya’ll.
 None of my Instagram images are perfect.
 They don’t “go together” and they aren’t edited the exact same way.
-Some of them are even collages.
 But, they are real.
 And they are meaningful to me.
 I’m not stressed about it.

 At the end of the day, everyone has a different agenda when it comes to social media.
 Don’t fall into the trap of playing the comparison game, because it is an ugly, ugly trap, and one that will steal all of your joy.